ZB0YA/Prox/README.md

-only works if only USB serial device prox flash updates firmware only works on proxmark3 easy and other generic pm3
+only works if only USB serial device prox flash updates firmware only works on proxmark3 easy and other generic pm3 note /storage/emulated/0/NFC_RFID_dump has to exist for termux version to work prox eml <File name.eml>
+emulates a MF classic tag
+from tag dump no need for manually inputing UID